iptoux/bbot/README.md

 2. Create env.local in the project root (see Configuration).
 3. Start the bot:
    node bot.js
-4. In your Discord server, type:
+4. In your Discord server, try:
    !cmd
-   to see commands.
+   to see commands, and
+   !quiz 3
+   to start a short 3-question quiz.

 ## Installation